flass/pantagruel/README.md

     -r|--rootdir      root directory where to create the database; defaults to current folder

   It is also necessary to specify an input genome dataset!
-This possible via -a or -A options, or both (see below).
+  This is possible via -a, -A or -L options, or a mixture of them.

   _facultative options_